This article is to help Gandy-Draper clients with How to add a new post in WordPress 5.

 Add a title

-Now click on the box at the top that says “Add title” as shown in this image and add the title of your new Post.
+Now click on the box at the top that says “Add title” and add the title of your new Post.
 If you can’t see that, it’s probably because there’s a small popup covering it (that talks about “Tips” – go ahead and click the small X to get rid of it.

 Add your first block